 This page of No Forced Vaccines includes press releases produced by No Forced Vaccines.
 If you are a member of the media and would like to interview a spokesperson as part of a story about the vaccination issue, please contact the coordinator through the site’s Contact Form.

 NB: New press releases are now being added as separate posts.
 The links to these will be posted on this page with the most recent posts at the top of this list.

 Simple, Effective Treatments for Common Childhood Illnesses: What Parents and Health Professionals Need to Know

-This page currently has thirteen press releases, with the most recent one being at the top of the page:
+This page also includes thirteen archival press releases (from 2011 and 2012), with the most recent of these press releases being at the top of the page:

 The press releases are:

 • Immunisation decision “Important victory for human rights”

 •Secret government plan to link school, preschool enrolments to children’s jabs “dictatorial and unwarranted

 • Government’s “nasty” vaccine surprise